noderaider/bunyan-pmx/README.md

-`data`          | `Object (required)`   | The data callback argument from a pmx scoped action `res`           | `Object (required)`   | The res callback argument from a pmx scoped action `reply`         | `(unimplemented)`     | The reply callback argument from a pmx action (coming in future release) `serializer`    | `function (optional)` | A custom serializer that will be proxied arguments directly stream is written to.
+`data`          | `Object (required)`   | The data callback argument from a pmx scoped action `res`           | `Object (required)`   | The res callback argument from a pmx scoped action `reply`         | `(unimplemented)`     | The reply callback argument from a pmx action (coming in future release) `serializer`    | `function (optional)` | A custom serializer that will be proxied arguments as stream is written to.
+Should return the preferred string log format to be displayed on keymetrics.io.
 Defaults to a human readable format.
 `hijackLoggers` | `Array (optional)`    | An array of bunyan loggers that should be hijacked and rewritten to pmx stream.